yahayuta/classic_games_app/README.md

     *   **Right Button:** Move right
     *   **Fire Button:** Shoot

-**Recent Improvements:**
+## How to Play Missile Command

+*   **Objective:** Defend your six cities from a barrage of incoming enemy missiles.
+*   **Controls:**
+    *   **Tap/Click:** Tap or click on the screen to launch a missile from your central base to that location.
+The missile will create an explosion that destroys any enemy missiles within its blast radius.
+*   **Gameplay:**
+    *   You have a single missile base with unlimited ammo.
+    *   The game progresses in waves, with each wave getting progressively harder.
+    *   The game is over when all of your cities are destroyed.

+## Recent Improvements

+*   **Missile Command:**
+    *   Simplified the game to a "Single Base Defense" model with one central base and infinite ammo.
+    *   Implemented a robust collision detection system using Flame's built-in engine.
+    *   Improved the visibility of both player and enemy missiles.
+    *   Fixed various bugs related to game logic and UI.
+*   **Breakout Game:** Added the classic Breakout game with levels, score, lives, sound effects, and both keyboard/on-screen controls.
+Fixed critical layout and logic bugs, and tuned paddle width and ball speed.
 *   On-screen left and right movement buttons now support "press and hold" for continuous movement.
 *   Resolved issues with on-screen controls not appearing and the game starting directly on the "Game Over" screen.
-*   **Breakout Game:** Added the classic Breakout game with levels, score, lives, sound effects, and both keyboard/on-screen controls.
-Fixed critical layout and logic bugs, and tuned paddle width and ball speed.

 ## Built With